If you're betting in the First Round Leader market then check out our new combined FRL form and event FRL form stats here!

 Tournament Trends & Key Factors.

-Analysing the final stats of the top-3 finishers last year gives us a little more insight into the type of player suited to this test:
+Analysing the final stats of the top-2 finishers here over the past 2 years gives us a little more insight into the type of player suited to this test:

-Incoming Form: Luiten had twice finished runner-up earlier that season and 33rd at the US PGA and 27th at the Olympics was clearly strong form relative to the field here; Pieters had won a fortnight before, gaining his maiden European Tour victory in the Czech Republic; Casey had been playing predominantly in the USA and back-to-back top-22 finishes in higher company.
+Incoming Form: Wattel was having a poor season before capturing his maiden European Tour title here last year and 175/1 was indicative of the year he was having which, until that point, had seen no finish better than 24th on Tour; Luiten had twice finished runner-up earlier that season and 33rd at the US PGA and 27th at the Olympics was clearly strong form relative to the field here; Pieters had won a fortnight before, gaining his maiden European Tour victory in the Czech Republic; Casey had been playing predominantly in the USA and back-to-back top-22 finishes in higher company.
 Luiten in 2013 had won the Lyoness Open earlier in the summer and Peter Hanson had finished 3rd at Augusta that season.
-Simon Dyson had won the Irish Open 5 events before capturing his 3rd KLM Open title in 2011 and Martin Kaymer's 4 stroke victory in 2010 was his first start since winning the US PGA Championship at Whistling Straits.
-All in all, in-form players have tended to dominated in recent times.
+Simon Dyson had won the Irish Open 5 events before capturing his 3rd KLM Open title in 2011 and Martin Kaymer's 4 stroke victory in 2010 was his first start since winning the US PGA Championship at Whistling Straits:

 My selections are as follows: